tzerbe/tzerbe.github.io/about.md

 permalink: /about/
 ---

-Hover, click, and drag to explore this interactive map of my mind.
+This blog is an interactive mind map that details the learning, thinking, and exploring that I've done over the course of my Semester in Dialogue.